bmkramer/covid19_preprints_published/README.md

 ### Bonus: The Case of the Missing Metadata

+The data reported here were sampled on October 24, 2020, for COVID-related preprints published between January 1, 2020 and October 11, 2020.
+When doing an update of the dataset on November 27, 2020, I noticed that 140 of 227 of medRxiv preprints **no longer** had a link to the published paper in Crossref metadata (while still displaying a link on medRxiv itself).
+All these were published on medRxiv between January 1, 2020 and April 11, 2020.

 medRxiv, sample date Oct 24, 2020 | medRxiv, sample date Nov 27, 2020
 :--------------------------|:----------------------------|